fluxera/Fluxera.Repository/README.md

   the result of a query from the cache and if none was found executes the query and stores the result, in the cache.
 - **Domain Events**
-  This decorator executes added domain events before an item was added, updated or removed.
+  This decorator dispatches added domain events after an item was added, updated or removed.
-  After that it executes the events using specialized commit event handlers again.
+  The exact time of execution depends on the configuration of the repository.
+If UoW is enabled the domain events are dispatched to a outbox queue and flushed to the event handlers when the UoW saves the work.
+If the UoW is disabled the domain events are immediately dispatched to the event handlers after the item was added, updated or removed.
 - **Data Storage**
   This is the base layer around wich all decorators are configures.
 This is the storage specific repository implementation.